 Nominations are sought from permanent RAAF members of any specialisation and rank interested in undertaking a CAF Fellowship through the Air Power Development Centre (APDC) and UNSW Canberra (previously UNSW@ADFA).

 Applications will be accepted after the EOI is released by DP-AF.
 Applications are to be submitted via the ANYA ANYO Position Nomination Application Form located on the DP-AF website.
 (Note: Intranet access only)

 Refer to the CAF Fellowship Application Guide for specific information on what is required in the application.

 In December 2008 CAF approved the establishment of a full time position at UNSW@ADFA: Senior Lecturer/Associate Professor in Air Power Studies.
-The intent was provide an academic position at ADFA that would deliver semester-long air power courses to undergraduate students as well as elective courses to both undergraduate and post graduate students.
+The intent was to provide an academic position at ADFA that would deliver semester-long air power courses to undergraduate students as well as elective courses to both undergraduate and post graduate students.
 The position description was later amended to read Chief of Air Force Air Power Fellow to allow for the creation of the position under Air Force establishment at the O4 – O5 level.

-and one postgraduate course:
+and two postgraduate courses:

 These courses are open to any student within ADFA.

 Information regarding these courses is available through the ADFA online yearly Handbooks: [Undergraduate] and [Postgraduate].

 For an Air Force that values education and professional mastery, the role of air power education for RAAF junior officers is of vital importance in developing a level of air power expertise.
 The courses offered at ADFA through the CAF Fellow position are an important first step in building a coherent foundation of professional air power education.
 These courses are specifically designed to complement the ADFA Academy Military Education and Training (AMET) syllabus, the RAAF PME, and the Advanced Air Power course offered through the Air Power Development Centre.